zastrixarundell/caddy-cloudflare/README.md

 Cloudflare moved into using remote-managed tunnels so you can't create a config file for it, you have to use the dashboard.
 Enter the zero access dashboard and then Access > Tunnels.

 This guide is mostly focused on wildcard records, so that you only need to change the caddyfile in 99% most the cases.
+(Although it might be a good idea to go per-server basis in case you want to put a file manager and not clutter your Caddyfile (more on that later)).

 Let's start the tunnel creation process.
 Firstly, name your tunnel: